 normal way, beginning with the

-This method performs two tasks that are necessary for the application to run correctly:
+This method performs three tasks that are necessary for the application to run correctly:

 - It uses the

 __init__method of the base class.
 This associates the application with the application ID given.
 This ID must have a certain format which is described in the Gio.GApplication documentation.